Copp31/Code-parts/README.md

 ### Empty template <a name="template"></a>

-Here's an empty code to begin writing your test.
+Here's an empty template to begin writing your test.

 ```
 const tstf = require("../../utils/transformScriptToFunction.js");